Terms and Conditions

 REGISTRATION, ACCOUNT AND PASSWORD

 You might need to register with us to access all of the parts of our Website.
-The username and password that you create and the activities occurring on your account are your responsibility, so please protect them and remember that our staff will never ask you to give out your password.
+The username and password that you create for a Mojang Account and the activities occurring on your account are your responsibility, so please protect them and remember that our staff will never ask you to give out your password.
 You should change your password if you think someone whom you did not authorize knows what it is.
 Please note that we are not responsible if someone uses your password to do something on our Website that you don't like or that causes you harm.

 RIGHTS OF USE AND INTELLECTUAL PROPERTY RIGHTS